aerographql/documentation/source/_posts/tutorial/dependency-injection.md

 # Dependency injection

-This tutorial follow the {% post_link tutorial/interface-and-union previous one %} and will teach you how to use the dependency injection system of AeroGraphQL to enhance your resolvers and make your code DRY.
+This tutorial follow the {% post_link tutorial/interface-and-union previous one %} and will teach you how to use the Dependency Injection system of AeroGraphQL to enhance your resolvers and make your code DRY.

 We'll use the final source code of the {% post_link code/interface-and-union previous tutorial %} to start this new one.